Bald eagle: Range

 The bald eagle's natural range covers most of North America, including most of Canada, all of the continental United States, and northern Mexico.
 It is the only sea eagle endemic to North America.
 Occupying varied habitats from the bayous of Louisiana to the Sonoran Desert and the eastern deciduous forests of Quebec and New England, northern birds are migratory, while southern birds are resident, remaining on their breeding territory all year.
 At minimum population, in the 1950s, it was largely restricted to Alaska, the Aleutian Islands, northern and eastern Canada, and Florida.
 From 1966 to 2015 bald eagle numbers increased substantially throughout its winter and breeding ranges, and as of 2018 the species nests in every continental state and province in the United States and Canada.

 The majority of bald eagles in Canada are found along the British Columbia coast while large populations are found in the forests of Alberta, Saskatchewan, Manitoba and Ontario.
 Bald eagles also congregate in certain locations in winter.
 From November until February, one to two thousand birds winter in Squamish, British Columbia, about halfway between Vancouver and Whistler.
+In March 2024, bald eagles were found nesting in Toronto for the first time.
 The birds primarily gather along the Squamish and Cheakamus Rivers, attracted by the salmon spawning in the area.
-Similar congregations of wintering bald eagles at open lakes and rivers, wherein fish are readily available for hunting or scavenging, are observed in the northern United States.
+Similar congregations of wintering bald eagles at open lakes and rivers, wherein fish are readily available for hunting or scavenging, are observed in the Northern United States.

-It has occurred as a vagrant twice in Ireland; a juvenile was shot illegally in Fermanagh on January 11, 1973 (misidentified at first as a white-tailed eagle), and an exhausted juvenile was captured in Kerry on November 15, 1987.
+It has occurred as a vagrant twice in Ireland; a juvenile was shot illegally in County Fermanagh on January 11, 1973 (misidentified at first as a white-tailed eagle), and an exhausted juvenile was captured near Castleisland in County Kerry on November 15, 1987.
+There is also a record of it from Llyn Coron in Anglesey, United Kingdom, from October 17, 1978; the provenance of this individual eagle has remained in dispute.